kaloklee/Interval_surv/README.md

 ## Where to begin

-`Weibull_interval.stan` and `WeibullGamma_interval.stan` are the two main Stan files that I wrote for the Weibull and the Weibull-Gamma distributions.

 The user may run `Interval_censored setup.R` to follow what I am doing.
 I am sure it is straight-forward to follow.

+`Weibull_interval.stan` and `WeibullGamma_interval.stan` are the two main Stan files that I wrote for the Weibull and the Weibull-Gamma distributions.
+A noteworth point is that in the Stan code's generating quantities block, I consider both parameter uncertainty and process uncertainy.

 ## Changes